Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 • Boreal (taiga) merlins of northern forests, which have intermediate plumage

 When hunting, they fly fast and low, often just 3 feet or less above the ground.
-Birds are a common prey, and the merlin’s remarkable speed and agility enable them to capture other birds mid-flight.
+Birds are common prey, and the merlin’s remarkable speed and agility enable them to capture other birds mid-flight.
 They’re known to shadow larger birds of prey; they wait for species like the sharp-shinned hawk to scare birds into the open.
 When these birds escape from the larger, slower hawks, the merlin often captures them for itself.

 3. Peregrine falcon